 \subsubsection{Effect of IP-DPO Iterations}

-We further investigate the impact of the IP-DPO iterations.
-We evaluate the models from all training stages of IP-DPO. \method-SFT denotes the model trained only with SFT. \method-1, \method-2, and \method-3 refer to the models after 1, 2, and 3 rounds of DPO training, respectively.
+We investigate the impact of IP-DPO iterations by evaluating models across all training stages. \method-SFT denotes the model trained only with SFT. \method-1, \method-2, and \method-3 refer to the models after 1, 2, and 3 rounds of DPO training, respectively.
 The results are presented in Figure~\ref{fig:dpo_iteration_llama} and Figure~\ref{fig:dpo_iteration_qwen}.
 We can draw the following conclusions: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{The performance of \method exhibits continuous enhancement as the number of IP-DPO rounds increases.} The underlying mechanism is that each round of optimization leverages the outputs from the model of the preceding round.
 This enables the model to sequentially master and refine its reasoning paradigms.

 \item \textbf{The performance gains from IP-DPO exhibit diminishing returns with additional rounds.} This occurs because the model's reasoning capabilities begin to converge, establishing a stable inference pattern.
 After many rounds of iteration, the model consistently produces correct responses for many questions, causing the preference data to provide a diminishing learning signal and thus limiting further improvement.